InoryS/COM3D2.VibeYourMaid.Plugin/README.md

 This repository is for personal purposes, I added some custom modifications.

 If you alse want, then go 'Actions' to download.

+# Plguin Info
+This is Sybaris/UnityInjector plugin for COM3D2.

+install to `COM3D2\Sybaris\UnityInjector\`